There are several Ceph daemons in a storage cluster:

 Ceph Manager daemons run alongside monitor daemons, providing additional monitoring and providing interfaces to external monitoring and management systems.

 There are two ways that OSDs manage the data they store.
-As of the Luminous 12.2.z release, the default (and recommended) backend is BlueStore.
-Prior to the Luminous release, the default (and only option) was Filestore.
+As of the Luminous 12.2.z release, the default (and recommended) back end is BlueStore.
+Prior to the Luminous release, the default (and only) back end was Filestore.

 Key BlueStore features include: